Video Game Keyboard Diagrams

 - Select a format (output media type).

-- Click on the 'Create New Diagram' button.
-A new window with your selected diagram will appear.
+- Click on the "Create New Diagram" button.
+A new window with your selected diagram will appear in your browser.

-- View or print the page in the new window.
+- Print the page in the new window if needed.

 Licenses & Submissions:

 To submit a new set of bindings or a layout, you can fill out this and this spreadsheet and email me the contents by copying and pasting the data into the email form.
 Note that any content you submit falls under the CC BY-SA 3.0 license, as per the project as a whole.
-Your name will then appear at the bottom of each chart.
+Your name will then appear at the bottom of each chart you contributed to.

-I have also recently started developing a form-based submission page.
-You can use it to submit changes to existing bindings by selecting the "Editor" option in Step 4, above.
+I have also developed a form-based submission page.
+You can use it by selecting the "Editor" option in Step 4, above.
 To update a game's binding simply select it from the "Games" menu above.
-To start a brand new submission, select the "Blank Starter" game in the "Reference" category of the "Games" menu.
+To start a brand new submission, select the "Blank Starter" item in the "Reference" category of the "Games" menu.
 (Here is a direct link for the most common keyboard.)
-There are "Blank Starters" for every keyboard, though I personally still prefer using the spreadsheet for this purpose.
+There are "Blank Starters" for every keyboard.
+That being said, I personally still prefer using the spreadsheet for creating new bindings.

 MediaWiki, SVG & PDF:

 I have created templates for MediaWiki wikis that do basically the same thing as the charts available on this site.
 You can find templates as well as instructions on how to use them at StrategyWiki and Fandom.
 There is a test case located here.
 By selecting the "MediaWiki" format type in the menu above, you can generate the code you will need in order to populate this template with data.
 Note that on the destination wiki page, you may also want to wrap the charts in scrollable DIV elements, since the charts are typically wider than a browser window.